Tiffany Monique

-Tiffany Monique Ryan is an American singer, songwriter, and background vocalist.
-She released her debut EP, Nemesis in June 2010 and followed with various single releases in 2011 and 2016.
-She has performed as a background vocalist for Beyoncé as one of "The Mamas" since 2007.
-In 2018, she became the lead background vocalist and the assistant vocal arranger/choir director for Beyoncé's performance at the Coachella Valley Music and Arts Festival in California's Coachella Valley.
-She is a five-year esophageal cancer survivor.
+Tiffany Monique Ryan is an American singer, songwriter, and performer.
+She has performed as a background vocalist for several artists including Mariah Carey, Christina Aguilera, Brandy and Beyonce.
+She has performed with Beyoncé as her lead background vocalist since 2007, as one of "The Mamas", as "Sweet Tea" with Beyonce's group, "Pure Honey", and as the vocal director for the Renaissance World Tour.
+Tiffany released an EP, Nemesis in June 2010 and followed with various single releases in 2011 and 2016.
+She is an esophageal cancer survivor.

 Early life

-Monique was born to Martha Ann Marshall (née Johnson) and Jerry Lee Marshall in Hermitage, Tennessee.
+Tiffany was born to Martha Marshall (née Johnson) and Jerry Marshall in Hermitage, Tennessee.
 She was musically influenced at an early age by her aunt, Beverly, who was a singer, musician and a former backing vocalist for Chaka Khan.
-At the age of three, Monique sang her first church solo, "Soon and Very Soon", while still living in Tennessee.
-Following the divorce of her parents, Monique and her mother moved to Newark, New Jersey, to stay with her maternal grandparents.
-Shortly after arriving to New Jersey, Monique began attending Tabernacle Baptist Church in Newark and joined the children's choir.
+At the age of three, Monique sang her first church solo in church, launching her love for music.
+She later moved to Newark, New Jersey and began attending Tabernacle Baptist Church in Newark, joining the children's choir.

-Monique attended Immaculate Conception High School in Montclair, New Jersey.
-There, she was an honor student, as well as a cheerleader, member of the track team and founder of the school's gospel choir.
-She graduated from Immaculate in 1995.
-After high school, Monique was awarded a full scholarship to Morgan State University in Baltimore, Maryland, where she majored in music education.
-After a brief hiatus, Monique transferred to William Paterson University in Wayne, New Jersey, in 2000, where she changed her major to Journalism and graduated in 2004.
+Tiffany attended Immaculate Conception High School in Montclair, New Jersey.
+She was later awarded a full scholarship to Morgan State University in Baltimore, Maryland, where she majored in music education.
+Tiffany also received a Bachelor of Arts degree in Journalism from William Paterson University in Wayne, New Jersey 2004.